Oguchi Onyewu: Milan and loan spell with Twente

-Onyewu signed a three-year contract with Milan in July 2009, but never played a league game in his eighteen-month spell at the club.
+Onyewu signed a three-year contract with A.C.
+Milan in July 2009, but never played a league game in his eighteen-month spell at the club.
 He made his debut on September 30 as a substitute in a Champions League loss to Zürich at San Siro.
 Onyewu missed all the 2009–10 season—appearing in only one Champions League match—due to a knee injury suffered while on national team duty.
 At the end of the season, it was announced that Onyewu's contract with Milan was extended by one season, keeping him under contract with the club until the end of the 2012–13 season.
 Upon Onyewu's request, the one-year extension included no salary.

 On November 5, 2010, Onyewu made international headlines when he and teammate Zlatan Ibrahimović engaged in a fight during training, before a league match against Bari.
 It was reported that Onyewu suffered a reckless tackle from Ibrahimović, causing Onyewu to confront him.
 The two were then separated by teammates, though the club reported he and Ibrahimović have made up for their fight.

 In January 2011, Onyewu joined Dutch side Twente on loan until the end of the season.
 Onyewu made his debut for the Tukkers on the January 19 against Heracles Almelo in an Eredivisie fixture where he would play the full 90 minutes.
 Despite his stay being short lived at the Dutch side, Onyewu would feature predominantly in both domestic competitions and European competitions where his side reached the quarter finals.
 His stint with Twente saw him accumulate 14 appearances, as well as pick up a cup winners medal after Twente defeated Ajax 3–2 in the KNVB Cup final.